The News Quiz: Ep 8. Musk and Trump Break Up

 They should like phone a friend or go 50-50 on their options or ask the audience.

-Now for these questions well everyone is easily distracted these days as I read in the first half paragraph of an article this week.
+Well, let's look a bit more closely at some of the specifics.
+Now, for these questions, well, everyone is easily distracted these days, as I read in the first half paragraph of an article this week.

-Now some people just really struggle to focus on their scripts these days and misread their worms or just say entirely the wrong tennis.
+Not least newsreaders.
+Now, some people just really struggle to focus on their scripts these days and misread their worms, or just say entirely the wrong tennis.

-So what our panelists need to do is listen to these BBC newsreaders getting things wrong this week when reporting on the government spending plans because they were not fully dialed in.
+So what our panelists need to do is listen to these BBC newsreaders getting things wrong this week when reporting on the government's spending plans because they were not fully dialed in.

 The government has pledged to spend billions of pounds bringing more